 - A leadership team brief aimed at ensuring a common understanding and reaching consensus on the way forward

 Simply, we have a tried and tested approach which we continually refine.
 Our approach provides us with the ability to execute consistently each time, whilst providing us with sufficient flexibility to tailor the assessment to specific client requirements.
 We have over 100 years of combined experience as consultants, but also, critically, as practitioners who have had “real” jobs in IT.
 We don’t deliver audits, which are one-dimensional and can be constrained by audit scripts.
 We deliver assessments, which are deep, rich and supported not only by academic knowledge, but also by real-world experience.

 We have significant experience of delivering assessment exercises.
-You can read more about how we helped the UK Parliament assess their processes by using the approach we describe above.
+You can read more about how we assisted the UK governments Covid 19 response and helped the UK Parliament assess their processes by using the approach we describe above.
 We also helped a global accounting and consulting firm with their process improvement objectives by undertaking a Service Management assessment.